Decision Forest: A Nonparametric Approach to Modeling Irrational Choice: Model Complexity Guarantees

-There are three advantages to estimating decision forest models consisting of simple trees: \begin{enumerate} \item \textbf{Generalization}.
-Given two decision forest models that perfectly fit a set of training assortments, it is reasonable to expect that the decision forest that is simpler will be more likely to yield good predictions on new assortments outside of the training set. \item \textbf{Tractability}.
-It is also reasonable to expect that the estimation problem will become more tractable, as the set of possible trees will be much smaller than the set of all possible trees of depth $N+1$ as required by Theorem~\ref{thm:universal_choice_model}. \item \textbf{Behavioral plausibility}.
-Lastly, \newstuff{forests of simple trees} are more behaviorally plausible than trees of depth $N+1$.
-As discussed in \cite{hauser2014consideration}, customers often make purchase decisions by first forming a consideration set (a small set of products out of the whole assortment) and then choosing from among the considered products. \newstuff{Restricting the depth or limiting the number of leaves of each tree implies that customers only check for a small collection of products before making their purchase decision,} and is congruent with empirical research on how customers choose. \end{enumerate}
+\item \textbf{Tractability}.
+It is also reasonable to expect that the estimation problem will become more tractable, as the set of possible trees will be much smaller than the set of all possible trees of depth $N+1$ as required by Theorem \ref{thm:universal_choice_model}. \item \textbf{Behavioral plausibility}.
+Lastly, forests of simple trees are more behaviorally plausible than trees of depth $N+1$.
+As discussed in \cite{hauser2014consideration}, customers often make purchase decisions by first forming a consideration set (a small set of products out of the whole assortment) and then choosing from among the considered products.
+Restricting the depth or limiting the number of leaves of each tree implies that customers only check for a small collection of products before making their purchase decision, and is congruent with empirical research on how customers choose. \end{enumerate}

 Before presenting the results, we require some additional definitions.
-We define the \emph{size} of a forest $F$ as $|F|$, the number of trees in the forest; the \emph{depth} of a forest $F$ as $\max_{t \in F} \text{Depth}(t)$, the maximal depth of any tree in the forest $F$; and the \emph{leaf complexity} of a forest $F$ as $\max_{t \in F} | \leaves(t)| $, the maximal number of leaves of any tree in the forest $F$.
+We define the \emph{size} of a forest $F$ as $|F|$, the number of trees in the forest; the \emph{depth} of a forest $F$ as $\max_{t \in F} \Depth(t)$, the maximal depth of any tree in the forest $F$; and the \emph{leaf complexity} of a forest $F$ as $\max_{t \in F} | \leaves(t)| $, the maximal number of leaves of any tree in the forest $F$.